sidesbutgithub/tftStats/README.md

 # Teamfight Tactics(TFT) Stats
-An application to gather statistics about units from the Riot Games API for the strategy game Teamfight Tactics
+An application to collect statistics about units from the Riot Games API for the strategy game Teamfight Tactics

 ## Prerequisites